Nic-Horton/initiative-finder/README.md

 </div>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-* Firebase was used as our databse as well as for user autentication
+* Firebase was used as our database as well as for user authentication
 * MaterialUI was used for styling as well as some custom CSS
 * React was used for providing functionality to the website